vipulnaik/diet-exercise-health/events/2025/2025-exercise-tracker.md

 exercises (hand gripper exercises use local strength but are not exhausting on the system as a whole), and humming with intermittent pauses.

+## 2025-07-24: skipped all exercise

+On Thursday 2025-07-24, I skipped all exercise in the morning.
+This was because of scheduling constraints -- I had meetings in the morning and early afternoon, and I also wanted to do eggplant meal prep prior to my first meal.